kedgeproject/kedge/docs/file-reference.md

 ```

 <aside class="notice">
-Each "persistentVolume" is a Kubernetes <a target="_blank" href="https://kubernetes.io/docs/api-reference/v1.8/#persistentvolumeclaim-v1-core">PersistentVolumeClaim</a> with additional Kedge-specific keys.
+Each "persistentVolumeObject" is a Kubernetes <a target="_blank" href="https://v1-6.docs.kubernetes.io/docs/api-reference/v1.6/#claim-v1-core">PersistentVolumeClaim</a> with additional Kedge-specific keys.
 </aside>